-Christopher Keller-Chair
+Von Underwood-Chair

-DEPARTMENT OF MATHEMATICAL SCIENCES
+DEPARTMENT OF COMPUTING AND MATHEMATICAL SCIENCES

-Narayan Thapa-Chair
+Muhammad laved-Chair

-DEPARTMENT OF MILITARY SCIENCE LTC Seth Hall-Chair
+DEPARTMENT OF MILITARY SCIENCE LTC Brian Hayes-Chair

 The mission of the School of Arts and Sciences is to offer quality associate and baccalaureate programs in the fine arts, humanities, and sciences.
 The School also plays an important role in general education.
 In our programs and course offerings, the School of Arts and Sciences fosters a student-centered academic environment, in keeping with the mission of the university, and is dedicated to guiding students to the highest possible standard of achievement.